graphql/handbooks/grants/index.md

 - Community advocacy, such as writing a deep-dive blog documenting a specific feature, writing a whitepaper, or developing newcomer onboarding guides and materials
-- Maintaining projects or infrastructure hosted in GraphQL repositories
+- Maintaining projects or core systems hosted in GraphQL repositories
 - Other user experience improvement ideas for the [graphql.org][] website and/or [github.com/graphql][]